ErpNetDocs/tech/advanced/string-interpolation/format-specifiers.md

 ### Multilanguge string

-- 'C', 'CURRENT' - returns the string of the current value.
+- 'C', 'CURRENT', 'G' - returns the string of the current value.

-- 'D', 'DUMP' - returns the content of the multilanguage string in the format:
+- 'D', 'DUMP', 'CONTENTS' - returns the content of the multilanguage string in the format:

-`EN=<english-string> DE=<german-string>`
+`EN='<english-string>' DE='<german-string>'`

 - 'T', 'TRANSLITERATED' - returns transliteration to the current language.

+- 'A', 'ANY' - returns any language string, that has a value.
+Checks the current string first, but if it is empty, returns any string or null.

 - format specifiers for a particular language - return the translation of a specified language.